Bus Accident Attorney in Pasadena

 - Keep all letters or emails from insurers or agencies in one place.

-We know that trying to manage all of this while recovering is a lot to ask.
-When you contact our firm, we can review what you have, help identify missing information, and discuss how California rules and local procedures may affect your time limits for bringing a claim.
+When you contact our firm, we can review what you have, help identify missing documentation, and discuss how California rules and local procedures may affect your time limits for bringing a claim.

 We Value Our Client Relationships